 Intel’s efficiency ratios

-A company’s ROE (return on equity) shows the profit it can generate from shareholder capital in a particular period.
-A company can improve its ROE by repurchasing shares or improving its net income.
+A company’s ROE (return on equity) shows the profit it can generate from its shareholder capital.
+A company can improve its ROE by repurchasing shares, improving net income, or reducing debt.